prawnsgamers/prawnsgamers.github.io/kalamala/Rules.md

 Unfortunately, we haven't yet finished writing up all the rulesets (I promise we will soon), but once we have there will be:

- - [Coming Soon] The Teaching Rules: This contains a short, visual collection of possible moves and examples to create an immediate understanding of Kalamala for those who want to learn but haven't yet played a game.
+ - [The Teaching Rules](/kalamala/rules/teaching/): This contains a short, visual collection of possible moves and examples to create an immediate understanding of Kalamala for those who want to learn but haven't yet played a game.
  - [The Quick Rules](/kalamala/rules/quick/): These almost entirely text-only rules are designed to be quick yet precise.
 While not suitable for learning from, the rules are ideal as a reference to settle most disputes and jog their memory if they haven't played in a while.
  - [The Short Rules](/kalamala/rules/short/): For experienced players with too much spare time, these rules are an execise in acedemia and self-glorification - in which we try to distill the entire game into as short a form as possible.
 Likely to be ambiguous and convoluted so definitly not a reccomended way to learn or clarify rules.
  - [Coming Soon] The Complete Manual: Here, we go beyond rules and into far more varied explanation about Kalamala.
 Useful as another means of settling dispute and as a way of learning about some of the culture and equipment behind the game that we don't have time to go into in the other rulesets.
 It is long, though.